Marvin-Figueroa/news-app-guardian-api/README.md

-# Homework Week 2 - News App
+# News App

 ## Description

-The homework consists of using The Guardian API to create a single page news app that displays the content fetched from the API in a grid of cards and allows the user to filter the news using some parameters.
+The project consists of using The Guardian API to create a single page news app that displays the content fetched from the API in a grid of cards and allows the user to filter the news using some parameters.

 ## Visuals